Ion Croitoru: Early career (1984–1994)

-He worked as a jobber to the stars, putting over such wrestlers as Pedro Morales, Tito Santana, and Paul Orndorff.
-He wrestled in many tag team matches and formed a short-lived team with Barry O in 1986, but his biggest match in the WWF was a televised match against Hulk Hogan.
+Croitoru worked as a jobber to the stars, putting over such wrestlers as Pedro Morales, Tito Santana and Paul Orndorff.
+He wrestled in many tag team matches and formed a short-lived team with Barry O in 1986, but his biggest match in the WWF was a televised bout against Hulk Hogan.

-In his hometown of Hamilton, Croitoru was considered to be a celebrity and he was generally known as "Johnny K-9".
-Croitoru himself usually used that name when signing documents, and was even able to open up a bank account under his "Johnny K-9" moniker.
-Croitoru was only a jobber, which the journalist Jerry Langton noted was "a hard way to make a living, even by Hamilton standards".
-The decline of the steel industry in Hamilton ensured that anyone from Hamilton who was successful at anything, even as a wresting jobber was bound to become a celebrity in Hamilton.
-The mere fact that Croitoru had wrestled Hulk Hogan made him famous in his hometown, all the more so as many of the blue-collar people of Hamilton were fans of professional wrestling.
-Langton wrote that at the height of his fame, Croitoru "...could barely walk a block in downtown Hamilton without someone offering to buy him a beer".
+In his hometown of Hamilton, Croitoru was considered a celebrity and was generally known as "Johnny K-9".
+Croitoru himself usually used that name when signing documents, and was even able to open up a bank account under the moniker.
+However, he was only a jobber, which journalist Jerry Langton noted was "a hard way to make a living, even by Hamilton standards".

+Hamilton was once known as "Steeltown", being a largely working class city made up of immigrants from the British Isles, Italy and Eastern Europe, who were attracted by the high wages offered in the steel industry.
+At its height of its prosperity, three-quarters of all the steel produced in Canada came from Hamilton.
+With the decline of the steel industry, however, Hamilton went into a steep economic decline, becoming a Canadian version of American Rust Belt cities.
+This decline ensured that anyone from Hamilton who was successful at anything, even as a wresting jobber, was bound to become well-known.
+The mere fact that Croitoru had wrestled Hulk Hogan made him famous, all the more so as many of the blue collar citizens of Hamilton were fans of professional wrestling.
+Langton wrote that at the height of his fame, Croitoru "...could barely walk a block in downtown Hamilton without someone offering to buy him a beer."

-After leaving the WWF, he wrestled on a tour of Japan for New Japan Pro-Wrestling; he later returned to Japan to compete for Frontier Martial-Arts Wrestling and Wrestle Association R. In the late 1980s, Croitoru also worked as a promoter along with Mike Kelly and Bob Clarke, operating the short-lived Canadian International Championship Wrestling in Hamilton, Ontario.
-During his wrestling career, Croitoru's persona changed from that of Middle Eastern or Eastern European villains such as the Terrible Turk and Taras Bulba to working class heroes such as Bruiser Bedlam.
+After leaving the WWF, Croitoru wrestled on a tour of Japan for New Japan Pro-Wrestling; he later returned to Japan to compete for Frontier Martial-Arts Wrestling and Wrestle Association R. In the late 1980s, Croitoru also worked as a promoter along with Mike Kelly and Bob Clarke, operating the short-lived Canadian International Championship Wrestling in Hamilton.
+During his wrestling career, Croitoru's persona changed from that of Middle Eastern or Eastern European heels such as the Terrible Turk and Taras Bulba to working class babyfaces such as Bruiser Bedlam.